Danjoe4/resume-site/README.md

 `npm i`
 `npm run dev`

-Then change the content in pages/index.mdx
+Then change the content in pages/index.mdx and theme.config.js

 Hosted at [daniel-broderick.com](daniel-broderick.com)